Jonah: A VeggieTales Movie: Production

 In 1999, Phil Vischer proposed a film adaptation of VeggieTales based on the story of Jonah.
 The film's script and songs were completed soon afterwards.
 In 2000, Big Idea announced that the film will be released sometime in 2002.
-A teaser trailer for the film was released with the episode "Lyle, the Kindly Viking" 1 year and 7 months before the film's release.
+A teaser trailer for the film was released with the episode "Lyle, the Kindly Viking" in March 2001.
 The film was the first to be animated entirely in Autodesk Maya.
-Before the film's release, Vischer predicted that the film would break even if it grossed $25 million, and it ended up grossing just barely over that much, at $25.6 million.
+Before the film's release, Vischer predicted that the film would break even if it grossed $25 million, ultimately ending up grossing just barely over that much, at $25.6 million.